Eligibility Requirements: High school students

 Please note that U.S. recipients receiving a cash award must submit a W-9 to NSHSS in order to receive their scholarship funding.
 Recipients residing outside the United States who are not U.S. citizens may disregard this requirement.
 The W-9 form can be accessed using the following link: https://www.irs.gov/pub/irs-pdf/fw9.pdf

-To view the 2016 NSHSS Video Competition Winners, visit:
+To view previous NSHSS Video Competition Winners, visit: